 What we believe is that everything the apostles taught was committed to their successors the bishops and has been preserved within the Church by the Holy Spirit until our time.
 As Vatican II said, “the Church, in her doctrine, life, and worship, perpetuates and transmits to every generation all that she herself is, all that she believes”.
 Because of this, for Catholics, it isn’t Scripture or Tradition but Scripture and Tradition, treasured and passed down to us within Christ’s one, holy, Catholic and apostolic Church.

-Resources on Scripture and Tradition from the CHNetwork
+Talks on Scripture and Tradition from the CHNetwork

 edited by Marcus Grodi